microsoft/ML-For-Beginners/6-NLP/4-Hotel-Reviews-1/README.md

 #### Dataset

 Let's explore the dataset first.
-Remember to download and save the CSV file here: https://www.kaggle.com/jiashenliu/515k-hotel-reviews-data-in-europe.

-The dataset was created by **Jiashen Liu** 4 years ago (as of writing) and is licensed [CC0: Public Domain](https://creativecommons.org/publicdomain/zero/1.0/).

-> "This dataset contains 515,000 customer reviews and scoring of 1493 luxury hotels across Europe.
-Meanwhile, the geographical location of hotels are also provided for further analysis."

-You could open the file in an editor like VS Code or even Excel, and as it's a text CSV file, any editor that can handle large text files should be able to open it.
+Remember to download it and save it locally.
+Open the file in an editor like VS Code or even Excel.
+As it's a text-based CSV file, any editor that can handle large text files should be able to open it.

 The headers in the dataset are as follows:

 *Hotel_Address, Additional_Number_of_Scoring, Review_Date, Average_Score, Hotel_Name, Reviewer_Nationality, Negative_Review, Review_Total_Negative_Word_Counts, Total_Number_of_Reviews, Positive_Review, Review_Total_Positive_Word_Counts, Total_Number_of_Reviews_Reviewer_Has_Given, Reviewer_Score, Tags, days_since_review, lat, lng*

-and Jiashen provides the description of each item on Kaggle.

 Here they are grouped in a way that might be easier to examine:
 ##### Hotel columns

 * `Hotel_Name`, `Hotel_Address`, `lat` (latitude), `lng` (longitude)
-  * Using *lat* and *lng* you could plot a map with Python showing the hotel locations (perhaps colour coded for negative and positive reviews)
+  * Using *lat* and *lng* you could plot a map with Python showing the hotel locations (perhaps color coded for negative and positive reviews)
   * Hotel_Address is not obviously useful to us, and we'll probably replace that with a country for easier sorting & searching

 **Hotel Meta-review columns**

 * `Average_Score`
-  * According to the dataset creator, this column is *Average Score of the hotel, calculated based on the latest comment in the last year*.
+  * According to the dataset creator, this column is the *Average Score of the hotel, calculated based on the latest comment in the last year*.
 This seems like an unusual way to calculate the score, but it is the data scraped so we may take it as face value for now.
-Based on the other columns in this data, can you think of another way to calculate the average score?
+  ✅ Based on the other columns in this data, can you think of another way to calculate the average score?
 * `Total_Number_of_Reviews`
   * The total number of reviews this hotel has received - it is not clear (without writing some code) if this refers to the reviews in the dataset.
-More on this discrepancy below in the **Average hotel score** section.
 * `Additional_Number_of_Scoring`
   * This means a review score was given but no positive or negative review was written by the reviewer